Specialty Podcast: The Evolution of Energy & Marine

 John Ludwig (04:46):

 Yes.
 I can tell you a bit about my background.
 It's a checkered background.
-So, I really, I won't go all the way back to high school.
+So, I won't go all the way back to high school.
 That might be a little bit boring at the end of the day.
-But my degree is in finance, I'm a finance major, and my first job really within that is: I worked on the Public Utility space, and I worked for the non-regulated side of the Public Utility.
-I was actually an analyst and through becoming an analyst, I ended up, as most people happens in their world, Insurance got dumped on me because nobody else wanted to take care of insurance.
-So here I am at 20-some-year, early twenties working in a public on a non-regulated side of the business, working with a bunch of stogy underwriters, trying to understand insurance.
+But my degree is in finance, I'm a finance major, and my first job really within that is, I worked on the Public Utility space, and I worked for the non-regulated side of the Public Utility.
+I was actually an analyst and through becoming an analyst, I ended up, as most people, Insurance got dumped on me because nobody else wanted to take care of insurance.
+So here I am at 20-some-year, early twenties working in a public utility on a non-regulated side of the business, working with a bunch of stogy underwriters, trying to understand insurance.
 From there, I went to work on the upstream oil and gas side.

 Debbie Crabb (07:21):